 You will fix bugs in the codebase and add new features, as well as performing larger scale refactorings to maintain or improve on non-functionality properties of the system.
 You will perform all this using an industry strength tool set.
 We will complement the hands-on experience-based learning with an understanding of the core concepts underlying current notions of software engineering best practice.
-Volunteer mentors from local industry will help you to put your learning into context, and to understand the key importance of being not just a good coder, but a good software engineer.
+Volunteer mentors from industry (see chapter 14) will help you to put your learning into context, and to understand the key importance of being not just a good coder, but a good software engineer.

 This course unit detail provides the framework for delivery in 20/21 and may be subject to change due to any additional Covid-19 impact.
 Please see Blackboard / course unit related emails for any further updates.

 This unit aims to help students appreciate the reality of team-based software development in an industrial environment, with customer needs, budget constraints and delivery schedules to be met.
 Through hands-on experience with an industry-strength development toolkit applied to a large open source software system, students will gain an appreciation of the challenges of green and brownfield software development, along with an understanding of the core software engineering concepts that underpin current best practice.
 Students will have the core skill set needed by a practicing software engineer, and will be ready to become productive and valuable members of any modern software team.

 On successful completion of this unit, a student will be able to:

 - make use of industry standard tools for version management, issue tracking, automated build, unit testing, code quality management, code review and continuous integration.